 Note: CO alarms must be in the room which contains a gas, oil-fired or solid fuel appliance, whereas smoke alarms are on each storey of the dwelling.

-Like smoke alarms, there’s no requirement on the landlord to test routinely during the contract, but the CO alarm would need to be repaired if reported.
+Like smoke alarms, there’s no requirement for the landlord to test routinely during the contract, but the CO alarm would need to be repaired if reported.
 They will need testing before a new occupier moves in because the fitness rules require the dwelling to be fit “on the occupation date”.

 Example of the positioning of smoke and CO alarms

-Suppose a dwelling has two storeys with a gas cooker in the kitchen and a boiler in the hallway, the following would be required:
+Suppose a dwelling has two storeys with a gas cooker in the kitchen and a boiler in the hallway.
+The following would be required:

-- Mains interlinked smoke alarms on each storey (usually in the hallways to protect the escape route)
+• Mains interlinked smoke alarms on each storey (usually in the hallways to protect the escape route)

-- CO alarm in the kitchen (for the cooker) and
+• CO alarm in the kitchen (for the cooker) and

-- CO alarm in the hallway (for the boiler).
+• CO alarm in the hallway (for the boiler).

 The hallway with the boiler could be a smoke and CO alarm combined as long as connected to the mains and interlinked.